Stamina Inline Traction Control System 2022 Review

 Others have medical issues that prevent them from fully inverting, such as high blood pressure, eye conditions, and limited mobility (that makes them need help getting on and off the inversion table).

-The Stamina standing traction, on the other hand, does not require strapping your ankles, lying down, and assistance with getting off it.
+The Stamina standing traction does not require strapping your ankles, lying down, and assistance with getting off it.

 It allows for short and effective stretching sessions during the day, takes up less space, and does not require hanging upside down.
 However, it will not decompress your neck, and you cannot use it as a workout station.

 👉 If you need to decompress your neck – here are the best neck traction home devices of 2022

 Another popular back traction device and inversion therapy alternative is the Australian-made Nubax Trio.

 It works similarly to the Stamina traction system, but it requires you to kneel down before you lean forward for the stretch, which is not ideal for people who suffer from knee pain or have trouble getting down on their knees and getting back up.

 Plus, there are no apparent adjustments other than the lap belt.

 On the other hand, it is still an effective back stretcher, that only requires 3-6 minutes of treatment – 1-2 times a day.